user94857/libpostal-rest/README.md

 `curl -X POST -d '100 main st buffalo ny' <host>:8080/parser?language=en&country=us`

 ## NEW GET method
-## Due to the way mux handled encoded/decoded urls, I was unable to make it work with encoded urls
+## Due to the way mux handles encoded/decoded urls, I'm unable to use an encoded address in the url
-## This meant that the address that is passed in with this method will not parse properly if you don't 'clean' the address
+## This means the request will not parse properly if you don't 'clean' the address
 ## Replace all non alpha numeric letters including white spaces with a comma.
 Except for - . _ / = that i've tested so far.
-Those characters are ok
+Those characters are Ok.
+It seems to work just as well
 `curl -G <host>:8080/parser?address=100,main,st,buffalo,ny`

 ### Or